Summer 2024 Award Description

 - Pay it forward: help identify and promote worthwhile Philadelphia internship opportunities for fellow Wharton students.

 All Wharton undergraduates in good standing are eligible.
+The Philly Summer Internship award is only open to Wharton students.

 How do students apply?